tytydraco/yessleep/out/Stay_Tuned.md

 Still nobody.

-I approached the counter, then I head it.
+As I approached the counter, there was an odd sound.
 Like air escaping balloon.
 A shrill, high pitched squeal.
 It was coming from the other side of the counter.
 It continued but more faintly.
 I slowly made my way around the counter.
 Newspapers were in piles on the floor.

 October 1998 "Local man dies in rock climbing accident, authorities say no foul play suspected"